 Fruit-Based Teeth Whitening Methods

 The methods above are far from the only folk remedies for naturally whitening your teeth.
-Some swear by apple cider vinegar and even brush their teeth with it every night; keep in mind that the acetic acid in vinegar can erode your enamel if you use too much, thus perpetuating the problem you're trying to avoid.
+Some swear by apple cider vinegar and even brush their teeth with it every night; keep in mind that the acetic acid in vinegar can erode your enamel if you use too much, thus perpetuating the concern you're trying to avoid.

 To use, smudge apple cider vinegar onto your teeth with your finger, let it sit for 20 minutes, and then brush your teeth normally.